shimekukuri/Notes/work/Clayton/projects/homebaseInspections/todo/FC/main.md

     *

 ### Meeting todo:
-Land Owners Name and Phone isn't in the Model and it needs to be.
+Land Owners Name and Phone isn't in the Model and it needs to be

 Relation to customer and Name of person at address.